GarrettE/CardanoDRep/DrepManefesto.md

 ## Generative AI and Cardano

-As a generative AI developer and Cardano DRep, I am most interested in leveraging blockchain technology to improve the world.
+As a Generative AI Developer and Cardano DRep, I am most interested in leveraging blockchain technology to improve the world.
 One of the most pressing challenges we face today is the erosion of trust in institutions and governance, exacerbated by the rise of generative AI technologies.
 I strongly believe that Cardano the best solution to prove the authenticity of human-generated content and information.
 For more information, please refer to the [The Generative AI Threat](/Use_Cases/Gen_AI_Threat.md)

 ## Mission